Minimal networks for sensor counting problem using discrete Euler calculus: Reduction of points in acyclic sensor networks

 Recall the counting function in Example \ref{example1}.
 We can remove the two middle-bottom weak down-beat points, and the points taking the value zero as follows:

-The Euler calculus of this function returns the number of targets lying on the original network.
+The Euler calculus of this function returns the correct number of targets lying on the original network.

-As another example, in the last part of Section 2 we mentioned the case in which the underlying poset $P$ has a maximal point $x$.
+As another example, in the last part of Section 2 we mentioned the case in which the underlying poset $P$ has a unique maximal point $x$.
 In this case, any point except for the maximal point $x$ is a weak down-beat point and reducible.
-We can show the formula in Proposition \ref{contractible} from Theorem \ref{main}:
+We can show the formula in Proposition \ref{contractible} from Corollary \ref{main}: